LeBoldus-Lab/hoboR/docs/samplingtrends.md

-Calculate sampling bate rates temperature using weather data and sampling rates for data collection This function calculates hobo weather means for sampling rates
+Calculate sampling bait rates temperature using weather data and sampling rates for data collection This function calculates hobo weather means for sampling rates
 Example: phytophthora collected on dates for baited and removed leaves